 US Regulatory Hurdles

 Importing or exporting natural gas requires authorization from the U.S. Department of Energy (DOE), which makes its determination based upon the public interest.
 Selling natural gas to countries with which the United States has a free trade agreement is automatically deemed to be in the public interest, assuming all applicable environmental standards are met.
 However, selling to countries outside of existing free trade agreements undergoes further regulatory review.
-To that end, independent experts, the U.S. House and Senate, the Department of Energy and the general public have engaged in a thorough, year-long, public dialogue about the benefits of selling some of our abundant natural gas supply to our trading partners.
+To that end, independent experts, the U.S. House and Senate, DOE and the general public have engaged in a thorough, multi-year-long, public dialogue about the benefits of selling some of our abundant natural gas supply to our trading partners.
 The bottom line remains: there is a growing momentum of support across the country for LNG exports.
 Now is the time for the U.S. government to approve all pending LNG export applications so that the U.S. and global economies can reap the benefits.